pivotal/cf-onboarding/README.md

 # CF Onboarding Week

-Onboarding Week is a self-guided exploration of the Cloud Foundry product, embarked upon with other Cloud Foundry newbies.
+Onboarding Week is a facilitated exploration of the Cloud Foundry product, embarked upon with other Cloud Foundry newbies.
 It provides:

 1. A self-paced learning environment paired with others who are learning too.
 1. A coherent, if cursory, overview of a complicated product.